 2- You save expensive studio – dream come true

 This is probably the main reason that drives independent artists and producers to hire remote session musicians.

-Studio time is expensive in every country – in some more than other.
+Studio time is expensive in every country – in some more than others.
 Added to that expensive you have to pay also the transportation cost of musicians and their gear + the engineers of the studio.

 3- The quality is the same as in a live studio recording situation

 Some guys like me tend to play and record better when we are alone, with my own gear while making the funny guitar faces.
-Also having the time rehearse and jam over the song for hours and days and not for 20 min after first hearing it in the studio helps a lot!
+Also having the time to rehearse and jam over the song for hours and days and not for 20 min after first hearing it in the studio helps a lot!

 - Plenty of Time to rehearse/learn the part